alan-turing-institute/data-classification-app/docs/user_guide/adding_question_sets.md

 Add questions to the question set.

 **Note** questions should be added in reverse order as their yes and no question fields need to reference existing questions.
+**Note** yes questions and no questions must be from the same question set as the question being added.

 To add a new question:
 1. From the data section of the left hand menu, select the Add button next to classification question